Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Introduction

-These two works \cite{Elfimova2019, Solovyova2020} provided deep and important information about the relationship between microstructure and macroproperties of the magnetic composites.
+These two works \cite{Elfimova2019, Solovyova2020} demonstrated how different distributions of magnetic nanoparticles within a sample can change its macroproperties.
 Nevertheless, the theory is still incomplete and the topic is not fully understood.
-The aim of this work is to combine previous research and study a new model -- a monodisperse system of immobilized interacting single-domain spherical ferroparticles, with uniaxial magnetic anisotropy, placed at the nodes of a simple cubic lattice.
+The question of how the internal magnetic anisotropy of nanoparticles affects the properties of SCLF remains unclear.
+The aim of this work is to fill this gap.
+The properties of a monodisperse system of immobilized interacting single-domain spherical nanoparticles, with uniaxial magnetic anisotropy, placed at the nodes of a simple cubic lattice will be studied in the current work using a statistical-mechanical approach and computer simulations.

-This article is organized as follows.
-In section \ref{sec:basis}, the model system is given, the results of the Helmholtz free energy expansion are described, and simulation details are summarized.
-The results of a comparison of the new theory with simulation data are discussed in section \ref{sec:res}.
-Section \ref{sec:concl} concludes the article.
+This article is arranged as follows.
+In Sec. \ref{sec:basis}, the theory and simulation methods are detailed, and new analytical approximations for the Helmholtz free energy are derived.
+The main results are presented as a comparison between theory and simulation in Sec. \ref{sec:res}.
+The conclusions from the work are summarized in Sec.\ref{sec:concl}.